-- 8.3 If term-time leave is not granted, taking a pupil out of school will be recorded as an unauthorised absence and may result in a sanction, such as a penalty notice.
+- 9.4 If term-time leave is not granted, taking a pupil out of school will be recorded as an unauthorised absence and may result in a sanction, such as a penalty notice.
 Fixed Penalty Notice.
 A penalty notice is an out of court settlement which is intended to change behaviour without the need for criminal prosecution.
 If repeated penalty notices are being issued and they are not working to change behaviour they are unlikely to be most appropriate tool.
 Therefore, from autumn term 2024, only 2 penalty notices can be issued to the same parent in respect of the same child within a 3 year rolling period and any second notice within that period is charged at a higher rate: - The first penalty notice issued to a parent in respect of a particular pupil will be charged at £160 if paid within 28 days.
-This will be reduced to £80 if paid within 21 days. - A second penalty notice issued to the same parent in respect of the same pupil is charged at a flat rate of £160 if paid within 28 days.

-- A third penalty notice cannot be issued to the same parent in respect of the same child within 3 years of the date of issue of the first.
+This will be reduced to £80 if paid within 21 days. - A second penalty notice issued to the same parent in respect of the same pupil is charged at a flat rate of £160 if paid within 28 days. - A third penalty notice cannot be issued to the same parent in respect of the same child within 3 years of the date of issue of the first.
 In a case where the national threshold is met for a third time (or subsequent times) within those 3 years, alternative action should be taken instead.
-This will often include considering prosecution but may include other tools such as one of the other attendance legal interventions. - 8.4 More information can be found here: www.gloucestershire.gov.uk/media/5aolfuy3/202407-penalty-notices.pdf - 8.5 The school cannot grant a leave of absence retrospectively; therefore, any absences that were not approved by the school in advance will be marked as unauthorised.
+This will often include considering prosecution but may include other tools such as one of the other attendance legal interventions.

+More information can be found here: gcc-nti-and-pn-information.pdf (gloucestershire.gov.uk)

+9.5 The school cannot grant a leave of absence retrospectively; therefore, any absences that were not approved by the school in advance will be marked as unauthorised.

-9.0 Illness and healthcare appointments
+10.0 Illness and healthcare appointments

-9.1 Parents will be expected to make medical or dental appointments outside of school hours wherever possible.
+10.1 Parents will be expected to make medical or dental appointments outside of school hours wherever possible.
 Where this is not possible, parents will be expected to obtain approval for their child's absence to attend such appointments as far in advance as is practicable.
 Parents will be responsible for ensuring their child misses only the amount of time necessary to attend the appointment.

-10.0 Performances and activities, including paid work
+11.0 Performances and activities, including paid work

-- 10.1 The school will ensure that all pupils engaging in performances or activities, whether they receive payment or not, which require them to be absent from school, understand that they will be required to obtain a licence from the LA which allows the child to perform.
-Applications for this type of work will need to be made via the usual absence request form available from the school office. - 10.2 Additional arrangements will be made by the school for pupils engaging in performances or activities that require them to be absent from school to ensure they do not fall behind in their education this may involve private teaching.
-These arrangements will be approved by the LA who will ensure that they are suitable for the pupil. - 10.3 Headteacher's permission must be requested for any such absence.
-Where there are concerns that the absence may cause education to suffer, school will liaise with the Local Authority
+11.1 The school will ensure that all pupils engaging in performances or activities, whether they receive payment or not, which require them to be absent from school, understand that they will be required to obtain a licence from the LA which allows the child to perform.
+Applications for this type of work will need to be made via the usual absence request form available from the school office.